riccardomarin/apero-23/content/talk/25-Tridi/index.md

 draft: false
 event:  IEEE/CVF International Conference on Computer Vision (ICCV), 2025.
 event_url:
 excerpt: A unified framework for generative 3D Human-Object Interaction, capable of operating in seven different modes.
+Built on top of the Unidiffuser formulation, our method is trained to process different combinations of input and infer the unobserved ones as a conditional denoising approach.
+Our method is general, covering the use cases of all previous works.
+At the same time, it outperforms networks specialized in individual tasks, demonstrating the benefit of a more comprehensive formulation of Human-Object Interaction.
 featured: true
 layout: single
 links: